octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 ### Invocation parameter

 //TODO
-The same rules apply for parameters, as apply for translating LIGO storage values to Michelson.
+The same rules apply for the parameters, as apply for the translating of LIGO storage values to Michelson.
 We will need to use `compile-parameter` to compile our action variant into Michelson, here's how:

 ```shell